 There are a couple of general differences between these two well-known diets, which we have covered in more detail here.

-- Food Tracking – While the keto diet requires quite a lot of planning and macro calculations using apps such as My FitnessPal, the Mediterranean diet isn’t quite so demanding.
+• Food Tracking – While the keto diet requires quite a lot of planning and macro calculations using apps such as My FitnessPal, the Mediterranean diet isn’t so demanding.
 The Mediterranean diet relies more on what you’re eating rather than how much of it.

-- Fat Consumption – The baseline for fat consumption on both diets is generally the same; however, there are some differences concerning the kind of fats you should be eating.
+• Fat Consumption – The baseline for fat consumption on both diets is generally the same; however, there are some differences concerning the kind of fats you should eat.

-The Mediterranean diet states you should consume fats solely from the likes of healthy oils and fish, whereas the keto diet allows you to pretty much grab your fat from any source as long as it’s low in carbs.
+The Mediterranean diet states you should consume fats solely from healthy oils and fish, whereas the keto diet allows you to grab your fat from any source as long as it’s low in carbs.

-- Sugar – The difference in both of these diets regarding sugar intake is that while keto pretty much restricts it all together, the Mediterranean diet discourages it.
+• Sugar – The difference in both diets regarding sugar intake is that while keto restricts it, the Mediterranean diet discourages it.
 It pushes you to eat more wholesome foods in place of sugary foods.

 Advantages and Disadvantages of Keto and Mediterranean Diets

-Let’s take a look at the comparison of benefits between the Mediterranean and the keto diets.
+Let’s compare the benefits between the Mediterranean and the keto diets.

 So what if you were to combine the two?